MasterOminousDev/Ominous-Engine/README.md

 hscript
 newgrounds
 ```
-So for each of those type `haxelib install [library]` so shit like `haxelib install newgrounds`
+So for each of those type `haxelib install [library]` so for example `haxelib install newgrounds`

 You'll also need to install a couple things that involve Gits.
 To do this, you need to do a few things first.
 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.
 2. Follow instructions to install the application properly.
-3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.
+3. Run `haxelib git polymod https://github.com/MasterOminousDev/polymod.git` to install Polymod.
 4. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.

 You should have everything ready for compiling the game!
 Follow the guide below to continue!